Imagen dinámica

 The transformative power of references in art

-References are much more than simple support images; they are the cornerstone on which masterpieces are built.
+References are much more than simple supporting images; they are the cornerstone on which masterpieces are built.
 Imagine having access to a vast archive of visual knowledge, ready to be used in your creations.
 That’s exactly what references offer to artists.

 When we talk about references in the art world, we’re referring to that arsenal of images that serve as a guide and source of inspiration.
 They can be photographs, works by other artists, real-life scenes, or even movie stills.
 The key lies in how we use them to enrich our work.